CordellGriggs/PHYS4130-S26/Michael/writeup.md

 ```math
 \int_{-1}^{1} S(x) dx = \sum_{i=1}^{n} w_i S(x_i) = \sum_{i=1}^{n} w_i (Q(x_i)P_n(x_i) + R(x_i))
 ```
-Then, we choose our quadrature points to be the n distinct roots of Pn.
+Then, we choose our quadrature points to be the n distinct roots of Pn which all lie in [-1,1].
 This reduces our equation to
 ```math
 \int_{-1}^{1} S(x) dx =  \sum_{i=1}^{n} w_i  R(x_i)
 ```